bfortunato/aj-framework/README.md

 ## Handle application state changes
-Now is the part of the native side that in aj application architecture is used to build **only** user interfaces.
+Now is the part of the native side that in AJ application architecture is used to build **only** user interfaces.

 ### iOS
 ```swift